We may receive a commission for products purchased through the links on our site at NO additional cost to you.

 Using cordless oscillating tools gives you the freedom to use them anywhere.
 As long as you have a charged battery, then you can take your tool wherever the project requires you.
-On the down side, you are restricted with the run-time.
+On the downside, you are restricted with the run-time.
 You can only work as far as your battery lasts.
 Which somewhat limits the length of the projects that you will be working on.

 Now, when it comes to battery ratings, there are two main things to consider; amp-hour (Ah) and voltage (V).
 Ampere-hour tells you the amount of amps you can draw from a battery per hour.
 So, the higher the amp-hour, the better.
 For example, a battery rated 8Ah will last twice as much as a battery rated 4Ah when under the same workload.
 As for the voltage, a battery rated at 20V is offers twice the power as a battery rated at 10V, even though both have the same amp-hour.
 Finally, the battery should be compatible with your best cordless oscillating tool model.
-Battery options such as lithium is a good choice, however, the most expensive.
+Battery options such as lithium are a good choice, however, the most expensive.
 Also, check out the battery’s charging time and weight.

 Corded Oscillating Tools

-On the other hand, using electric oscillating tools gives you the ability to work freely for longer duration without having to worry about the charging time.
+On the other hand, using electric oscillating tools gives you the ability to work freely for a longer duration without having to worry about the charging time.
 As long as there is a nearby power outlet, then you can work as long as your project requires.
 On the downside, you can only work as far as the power cord goes which somewhat restricts your movement and the places that you will be working in.

 When it comes to power rating, the best corded oscillating tools use between 3 to 7 amps.
 However, we also tested motors that were at 1.6+ amps.
-And apart from stalling a little if you press hard against the work piece, they work surprisingly well under normal loads.
+And apart from stalling a little if you press hard against the workpiece, they work surprisingly well under normal loads.
 Yet, a good average for heavy-duty multi-tools is about 4+ amps.

 These oscillating saws vibrate thousands of times per minute to create the cutting motion with a specific oscillating angle.
-This makes it capable of doing precise cuts while leaving relatively low footprint.
+This makes it capable of doing precise cuts while leaving a relatively low footprint.
 The oscillation angle tells you how far the blade moves from side to side.
 More oscillating angle means more forceful cutting speed.
 While lower angles mean more controlled cuts and better precision.